acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 * license_scan.sh: invokes a license scan for a solution, using the Security Verification Scanning Service.
 * onboard_model.sh: Model package onboarding via curl.
-* peer_test.sh: Peering and marketplace subsciptions setup for two AIO platforms.
+* peer_test.sh: Peering and marketplace subscriptions setup for two AIO platforms.
   Used to test federation use cases.

 In tools: